beeuc/aliyun_vod/README.md

 This ODOO module includes a page that can list some of video media in one particular Alyun VOD account and a player page that can play one of them.

-The module is tested against with ODOO version 11.
+The module is tested against with ODOO version 11 and python version 3.6.

 ## Prerequisites